-A qualified solar retailer will look at your bills and your roof and recommend an appropriately sized system for your home.
+To give you a quote, a qualified solar retailer will look at your bills and your roof and recommend an appropriately sized system.
 For many homes in Yarra, a system size of approximately 3-4kW will be appropriate.
-You can also estimate the size you’ll need yourself, by looking at your energy bills.

 You may want to consider a larger system if you expect changes in your household – for example, if you expect your family to increase in size, to spend more time at home, or you’re thinking of adding a battery or electric vehicle in the future.
 In general, if you are deciding between two system sizes, it is more cost-effective to install a bigger system upfront.

 Solar systems have two main components: solar panels and an inverter.
 You can see which products meet Australian standards on the Clean Energy Council list of approved products.

 The inverter converts the DC current generated by your solar panels into AC current that is used in your house.
 The most common and least costly type is the string inverter, which can be installed on most homes.
 A string inverter system has one inverter for all the panels in the system.

 For homes with partial shading or where the solar panels need to be installed on separate roof sections, microinverters or power optimisers can help.
 With a microinverter system, each panel has its own small inverter.
 Power optimisers achieve a similar result by splitting a string inverter into separate sections.
 CHOICE has more information on choosing an inverter.